koichincom/still-waiting-discord/tests/README.md

 - Mocks: Discord API and Firestore (no real API/database calls)
 - Fixtures: `conftest.py`
 - Test runner: `run_tests.py`

+## Key Test Scenarios

+- **Message Responses**: Verify that any message in the channel/thread removes reminders (not just replies).
+- **Reaction Responses**: Confirm reactions only on the specific mentioned message remove reminders.

 See the main README.md for more details.